COVID-19 UPDATE: NU is open. Faculty/staff are working in-person and campuses are open for in-person learning this spring.MORE INFO

-- An evaluation component that ensures that System Administration is meeting its diversity and inclusion commitments and that activities designed within the plan are achieving their intended outcomes and that System Administration is providing appropriate support and guidance to campuses to assist them in advancing University-wide D&I goals.
-The evaluation system should be aligned to System Administration planning and resource allocation processes to ensure that required improvements in the diversity and inclusion plan are incorporated in the revision of the academic and financial plans.
+- An evaluation component that ensures that the Office of the President is meeting its diversity and inclusion commitments and that activities designed within the plan are achieving their intended outcomes and that the Office of the President is providing appropriate support and guidance to campuses to assist them in advancing University-wide D&I goals.
+The evaluation system should be aligned to the Office of the President planning and resource allocation processes to ensure that required improvements in the diversity and inclusion plan are incorporated in the revision of the academic and financial plans.

-- Campus and System Administration will inquire about a search firm's success in assuring diverse candidate pools and require the search firm to provide information about the diversity of the firm's staff and its success rate in placing diverse candidates prior to entering into a contract with such firm.
+- The Office of the President and campuses will inquire about a search firm's success in assuring diverse candidate pools and require the search firm to provide information about the diversity of the firm's staff and its success rate in placing diverse candidates prior to entering into a contract with such firm.

 D&I Professional Development

-- System Administration will provide resources and tools for cultural competency training across System Administration.
+- The Office of the President will provide resources and tools for cultural competency training.
 Supplemental resources and support for D&I development will be provided to campus senior leadership teams, faculty, and staff, as needed.

-- System Administration will administer a Campus Climate Study to evaluate System Administration and campus efforts to address the priorities and advance the goals and intent of its respective diversity and inclusion plans.
+- The Office of the President will administer a Climate Study to evaluate efforts to address the priorities and advance the goals and intent of its respective diversity and inclusion plans.

-- Questions on surveys administered or procured by the System Administration Office of Institutional Research and University Affairs will be reviewed by the President, Executive Vice President and Provost, or their designee to ensure that questions are free from bias and provide necessary information to support diversity priorities and goals.
+- Questions on surveys administered or procured by the Office of the President will be reviewed by the President or his/her designee to ensure that questions are free from bias and provide necessary information to support diversity priorities and goals.

 Adoption of this policy will prompt a review of University policies and practices throughout the University.
 To the extent that such other policies and practices conflict with this policy, this policy shall take precedence, and such other policies and practices shall be interpreted in a manner to resolve the conflict in favor of this policy.

-The President, Executive Vice President and Provost, and Chancellors-in collaboration with the Assistant Vice President for Diversity, Access, and Inclusion and in consultation with the campus D&I Officers-will determine the phased implementation efforts and University-wide rollout and identify human and financial resources devoted to the policy's implementation.
+The President and Chancellors―in collaboration with the Office of the President D&I Officer and in consultation with the campus D&I Officers―will determine the phased implementation efforts and University-wide rollout and identify human and financial resources devoted to the policy's implementation.

 August 16, 2019